 Born in California, Patton came from a military family, with his grandfather having served for the Confederates during the American Civil War.
 He attended the Virginia Military Academy and West Point, Patton's first taste of fighting came during The Hunt for Pancho Villa, where he participated in America's first ever military action that used motor vehicles, and shot down three of Villa's men with his custom made ivory handled revolvers (it's not known if he got the kills as several other soldiers were firing as well, but he did definitely hit and wound all three of them).
 Afterwards, he served with the American Expeditionary Force in World War I as a tank officer.

 Patton was also an Olympian Athlete who finished fifth place in the modern pentathlon in the 1912 Olympics in Sweden.
 Possibly he should have finished higher, as he ranked near the top in four of the five events but did poorly in target shooting which was expected to be his best activity.
 With five shots, only three bullet holes were made in the target - all three near the center and tightly clustered.
 He claimed, and may have been right, that his other two shots passed exactly through the holes from previous shots.
-Several competitors agreed, but there was no way to verify it either way, so the results stood.
+Several competitors agreed, but there was no way to verify it either way (high-speed cameras were not yet a thing), so the results stood.
 He also participated in swimming, shooting, fencing, and cross country riding.

 When World War II started with the German invasion of Poland, the United States declared neutrality, but began a program of mobilization.
 Patton was placed in a position to oversee the strengthening of America's armor forces.
 Then came the attack on Pearl Harbor, which forced America to enter the war.
 It was decided that America would focus on Europe first, and the first step for that strategy was to help eliminate the North Africa front, which was in the midst of back-and-forth battles between Erwin Rommel and his Afrika Korps, and Bernard Law Montgomery and his 8th Army.